 Agency is responsible for obtaining all Rights-of Entry ("ROE").
-Consultant shall not conduct any fieldwork outside of County ROW and/or property until all ROEs for private property have been obtained and are in field staff's possession.
+Consultant shall not conduct any fieldwork outside of County right-of-way and/or property until all ROEs for private property have been obtained and are in field staff's possession.